onekey-sec/unblob/docs/development.md

   back.
 - Watch out for [negative seeking](https://github.com/onekey-sec/unblob/pull/280)
 - Make sure you get your types right! signedness can [get in the way](https://github.com/onekey-sec/unblob/pull/130).
+- Try to use as specific as possible patterns to identify data in Handlers to avoid false-positive matches and extra processing in the Handler.
+- Try to avoid using overlapping patterns, as patterns that match on the same data could easily collide.
+Hyperscan does not guarantee priority between patterns matching on the same data.
+(Hyperscan reports matches ordered by the pattern match end offset.
+In case multiple pattern match on the same end offset the matching order depends on the pattern registration order which is undefined in unblob.)